-Journal of Biological Systems Modeling and Simulation
+Journal of Biological Systems Modeling and Multi-Scale Simulation

 In Silico Biology also publishes foundational research in which novel algorithms are developed to facilitate modeling and simulations.
 Such research must demonstrate application to a concrete biological problem.
-Reports on software development are also considered but only in exceptional circumstances.
-These circumstances must be described in the Letter to the Editor-in-Chief.

 In Silico Biology frequently publishes special issues on seminal topics and trends.
 Special issues are handled by Special Issue Editors appointed by the Editor-in-Chief.
 Proposals for special issues should be sent to the Editor-in-Chief.